Probing Short Gravity using Temporal Lensing: Introduction

-Even though General Relativity has been tested at large distances, not much has been done in testing it at very short distances.
-As General Relativity at short distances can be approximated by Newtonian gravity, it is very important to test Newtonian gravity at short distances.
-This is because several theories (like models with extra dimensions \cite{bran}-\cite{bran4} and MOND \cite{MOND}-\cite{MOND2}) predict deviations from Newtonian gravity at such short distances.
-Henry Cavendish's torsion balance experiment was one of the first developments in testing gravity at short distances.
-Since the Cavendish's experiment, progress in probing gravity has been primarily made by improving the Cavendish experiment \cite{submmgrav3}-\cite{submmgrav2} by instrumental modifications rather than design modifications.
+Majority of the experiments proposed to test Newtons law at short distances are based on the original Henry Cavendish's torsion balance experiment, which was one of the first developments in testing gravity at short distances.
+However, since Cavendish's experiment, progress in probing gravity has been primarily made by improving the Cavendish experiment \cite{submmgrav3}-\cite{submmgrav2} by instrumental modifications and slight design modifications.
 It has been known that probing gravity at smaller scales becomes increasingly difficult due to the weak nature of gravitational force.
-This is one of the reasons why probing gravity in the submillimeter-micrometer range is challenging using such the conventional experimental setups.
+This is one of the reasons why probing gravity in the submillimeter-micrometer range is challenging using such conventional experimental setups.